Solarisbank/identhub-ios/README.md

 Ask your backend (receives the webhooks), if app able to retry or not.
 App may retry as long as do not get a failed / rejected status on the session.

-:warning: &nbsp; **Note that your app should not rely on the error details provided in the failure handler.
+:warning: &nbsp; **Note that your app should not rely on the error details provided in the failure handler to deduce the status of an Identification.
 Information about the outcome of the Identification should be taken from the Identification's status only.
-Provision of the APIError object in the failure handler may be deprecated in future releases of the IdentHub SDK.**
+Provision of the APIError object in the failure handler may be deprecated or presented differently in future releases of the IdentHub SDK.**

 <details>
   <summary>APIError Description</summary>